miekg/gitopper/README.md

 ## Services

-A service can be in 4 states: OK, FREEZE, ROLLBACK (which is a FREEZE to a previous commit) and BROKEN.
+A service can be in 5 states: OK, FREEZE, ROLLBACK (which is a FREEZE to a previous commit) and BROKEN/DIFF.

 These state are not carried over when gitopper crashes/stops (maybe we want this to be persistent, would be nice to have this state in the git repo somehow?).